I find the story of Prince Siddhartha wildly inspiring.

 + A couple of seconds to seek spiritual liberation

-One month in exchange for 131 months doesn’t sounds like a fair trade?
+One month in exchange for 131 months doesn’t sound like a fair trade?
 No?

 Well, I respectfully don’t give a sh*t what you think.